zsa/kontroll/README.md

 ## Installation

-If you have the rust toolchain installed, you can build Kontroll by cloning this repository and running the following command:
+If you have the [rust toolchain and protoc installed](/dependencies.md), you can build Kontroll by cloning this repository and running the following command:

 ```bash
 cargo build --release